saikesavvyas/CliniX/README.md

 *   **GSM-Based SMS Alerts:** An ESP32 with a GSM module sends real-time SMS alerts to clinic staff for critical events like grid failure, low generator fuel, or total power loss.
 *   **Cross-Platform Remote Dashboard:** A Flutter application provides real-time remote monitoring and control from any device (Android, iOS, Web).
 View status, historical data charts, and execute manual overrides from anywhere.

-### System Architecture

-The following diagram illustrates the end-to-end flow of data and control in our system, from the physical power sources to the remote user's dashboard.
 ## System Architecture

 The following diagram illustrates the end-to-end flow of data and control in our system, from the physical power sources to the remote user's dashboard.